Omni Calculator logo

 Interest rates

 One of the most crucial factors to take into consideration when applying for a student loan is the applied interest rate.
-Typically, federal student loans offer fixed interest rates, which is 4.45% on average for undergraduates, and a slightly higher 6% for graduates programs.
-In contrast, private student loans mostly have a variable interest rate of 7.99%, that fluctuates according to the current economic and market conditions.
+Typically, federal student loans offer fixed interest rates, which is 4.45% on average for undergraduates and a slightly higher 6% for graduate programs.
+In contrast, private student loans mostly have a variable interest rate of 7.99%, which fluctuates according to the current economic and market conditions.

 Interest subsidization